Hunterdon Healthcare Nurse Receives The DAISY Award® For Extraordinary Nurses

 The DAISY Award for Extraordinary Nurses has been adopted by 3,500 health care facilities and schools of nursing in all 50 states and 21 other countries, committed to honoring their nurses for their extraordinary care and compassion.
 Individual nurses may be nominated by patients, families, and colleagues and they are chosen by a Hunterdon Healthcare committee.

 DAISY Award recipients are presented with a certificate, a DAISY Award pin, a beautiful hand-carved serpentine stone sculpture from Zimbabwe, and a spotlight page on The DAISY Foundation website, featuring a photo and telling the story of why this nurse was honored.
-In addition, each DAISY Award facility will receive a large celebratory banner that is hung in the recipient’s unit for a month.

 At each award presentation, all the nurses and staff in the recipient’s unit are treated to cinnamon rolls.
 The reason?
 Once, Patrick ate his father’s cinnamon roll when he was in the hospital without an appetite for food.
 He then requested one for the next day – and enough for all the nurses in the unit.